moisestech/tf-react-cloud-web-mobile/HOWTO/Step2-1.md

 - For sensitive data, users might be uncomfortable with sending the data to a server. - Client-side inference allows users to run their workload securely.

-### 3. Future updates to models
+### 3. **Future updates to models**

 - A benefit of server-side inference is the ability to deploy new, state-of-the-art models and consistently update them.
 In client-side inference, deployment of new models is restricted by the user’s expressed update frequency.

-### 4. State of the art models vs. mobile optimized
+### 4. **State of the art models vs. mobile optimized**

 - Due to client hardware and storage restrictions, models that are small and optimized for inference are ideal.
 Most websites on the web are less than 2 MB of JavaScript code and CSS.
 The simplest model we created was about 20 MB, which is still not ideal for serving on the web.
 Therefore, most models currently are served on a server.

-- In Milestone 1, you trained a deep learning classifier and saved the model file.
+  - In **Milestone 1**, you trained a deep learning classifier and saved the model file.

-- In Milestone 2, you will convert that model to an optimized format and deploy a web app.
+  - In **Milestone 2**, you will convert that model to an optimized format and deploy a web app.
 You will also learn why we deploy apps on the server and the latency characteristics related to that.

-- Building on that, in Milestone 3, you will learn how to build a mobile app and deploy it.
+  - Building on that, in **Milestone 3**, you will learn how to build a mobile app and deploy it.

 ---